Lazarus and The Rich Man

 Lu 16:22 And it came to pass, that the beggar died, and was carried by the angels into Abraham’s bosom: the rich man also died, and was buried;

-The First reason that this conversation is considered to be referring to a Living believer’s death to sin (Ro 6:7) and not physical death is that communication with the Dead is forbidden in several verses of the Bible, Deut 18:10 and Lev 19:31.
+The First reason that this conversation is considered to be referring to a Living believer’s “death to sin” or unbelief (Rom 6:7) and not physical death is that communication with the Dead is forbidden in several verses of the Bible, Deut 18:10 and Lev 19:31.

-Jesus would not tell a parable that approves of a practice that God had forbidden.
+Jesus was sinless and would not have told a parable that approved of a practice that God had forbidden.

-Communicating with a saint who has physically died is something Jesus Himself did and is not the same as talking with a dead person, Matt 17:3 and Mark 9:4.
+Communicating with a saint who was physically “dead” but spiritually “alive”, is something that Jesus Himself did on the Mount of “Transfiguration”.
+He was not talking with a physically dead person, Matt 17:3 and Mark 9:4.

 Mt 17:3 And, behold, there appeared unto them Moses and Elias talking with him.